bruprescott/CTDizzle/Documentation/User_Guide.md

 ## Predeployment Procedure
+How you plan on deploying your OpenCTD plays a role in the sampling regime of the device.
+- If you plan to take profiles, it should be set to sample as frequently as possible, which at this point is roughly 1 Hz.
+- If you plan to leave the OpenCTD in the same spot for several hours or days, it should be set to sample every minute to few minutes.
+Doing this will increase the battery life.
+Another way to increase the battery life is by turning off the EC EZO LEDs.
+Instructions on how to do this can be found in the EZ EZO Datasheet (in the Resources page).

 ## Deployment Procedure
 The device should be fully assembled and the proper sampling regime selected prior to reaching the study site.